zinaheng/PetNeeds/README.md

 ## Overview
 ### Description
-[PetNeeds aim to help pet owners to locate places around them that is needed for their pet]
+[PetNeeds aim to help pet owners to locate places around them that is needed for their pet the type of businesses the app support are:pet store,vet,dog park]

 ### App Evaluation
 [Evaluation of your app across the following attributes]